Emafire003/ColoredGlowLib/README.md

 }
 ```

-You can find the correct version in the [releases page](https://github.com/Emafire003/ColoredGlowLib/releases).
+You can find the correct version in the [versions page](https://modrinth.com/mod/coloredglowlib/versions) on [Modrinth](https://modrinth.com/mod/coloredglowlib).

 #### How to set the color in the code
 Then, to change the color of the glowing effect of entities use: